This post may contain affiliate links.

 PRESCHOOL BOOKS ABOUT THANKSGIVING

-Fill your book basket with a great collection of Thanksgiving picture books.
+Fill your book basket with a great collection of Thanksgiving books.
 Most of these books can be found at your local library or used bookstore.

 How to Catch a Turkey – A turkey is running loose in a school right before a Thanksgiving play.
 Can YOU help catch it?
 Follow along as students turn their school upside down trying to catch the turkey, ending with a twist that ensures no turkeys are harmed (or eaten!).